 Complaints.
 Within 72 hours of the receipt of a complaint alleging a reported violation of this chapter, an inspecting officer shall conduct an inspection as hereinbefore provided.

-Notice.
+Procedure; written complaint; notice; hearing.
 Whenever an inspecting officer determines that there has been a violation of this chapter, he or she shall serve a written notice of the violation on the owner, operator and/or registered agent which shall include a statement of the reasons why it is being issued and what action, if any, the owner, operator and/or registered agent must take to abate the violation.
-Said notice shall also state that the violation(s) must be corrected within 10 days and, if not, that the certificate of occupancy for the subject premises shall be revoked, in addition to the remedies and provisions set forth elsewhere in this chapter.
+Said notice shall also state that the violation(s) must be corrected within 10 days and, if not, that the certificate of registration and the certificate of occupancy for the subject premises shall be revoked, in addition to the remedies and provisions set forth elsewhere in this chapter.
 The said period for correction may be extended or abbreviated by the Housing Officer for a definite number of days for good cause.
 Good cause for such extension shall include but is not limited to delays in the correction of the violations caused by weather conditions, unavailability of building/construction materials, and/or unavailability of contractors hired to correct the violations or the existence of emergent circumstances affecting the health or safety of occupants or residents of Woodbury.

 Revocation; appeal; hearing.

-Notwithstanding the correction of any one or more violations, the Construction Code Official or designated housing officers may conduct a hearing in the manner provided above to consider suspension or revocation of a certificate of occupancy on the grounds herein stated.
+Notwithstanding the correction of any one or more violations, the Construction Code Official or designated housing officers may conduct a hearing in the manner provided above to consider suspension or revocation of a certificate of registration and certificate of occupancy on the grounds herein stated.
 If, as result of such hearing, the Construction Code Official or designated housing officers determine that the subject building or structure has been a source of serious or repeated violations of this chapter such that the operation of said rental facility is or has been harmful to the health and/or safety of the occupants or has constituted a public nuisance, the Construction Code Official or designated housing officers may suspend such certificate of occupancy for such period as he or she shall determine or may revoke such certificate.

 The City of Woodbury may, by resolution of the Mayor and Council, direct the abatement of a nuisance to correct a defect, or put the premises in such proper condition so as to comply with the requirements of this chapter, and the costs thereof, upon the certification to it by the public officer of the amount of the costs, shall be charged as a lien against the subject lands and premises and shall be added to and become and form part of the taxes next to be assessed and levied upon such lands and premises, to bear interest at the same rate as taxes, and shall be collected and enforced in the same manner as taxes.